 Adverse weather conditions occasionally disrupt work schedules and interfere with normal work-related activities.
 When these conditions prevent employees from fulfilling work obligations, the adverse weather policy permits some flexibility in adjusting works schedules to accommodate employees’ personal needs.

 This policy applies to all permanent SPA employees.

 Because temporary employees are not eligible for paid leave, they cannot code adverse weather leave nor be paid for any time not worked.

 Some University operations require employees to report for work in order to provide emergency services during periods of adverse weather.
 The department head identifies these emergency employees, and must provide them with advance written notice of this status.
-Emergency duty status must be considered a condition of employment for these employees and must be included in the official position description, as well as on the employee’s work plan, and must be indicated as a position attribute in the Human Resource Information System (HRIS).
+Emergency duty status must be considered a condition of employment for these employees and must be included in the official position description, as well as on the employee’s work plan, and must be indicated in the employee’s job data record in ConnectCarolina.